iovsomnium/bitcoin-metrics/README.md

-# bitcoin-prometheus-docker
+# bitcoin-prometheus
-promethues-docker for bitcoin
+promethues for bitcoin